Ram-Deepak/API-CALL-PRACTICE/readme.md

-# Welcome to my first open source project

-- This project is actually to teach `Flask micro-framework`
-- Also jinja-II, sqlalchemy, testing, logging, openapi specification, security etc..
-- Feel free to make changes to the content
+# API-FLOW IN FLASK

+- This code describes the backend flow in flask
+- An api is created which gets called from the controllers

 `Owner : R-D`